The Benefits of Puzzles

-Trying to see how pieces fit and re-assessing where they might go when they don’t fit is a good exercise in checking and re-evaluating choices.
-Each piece can only go into one place so there is none of the compromising and trading-off that takes place in so many other aspects of modern life.
+Seeing how pieces fit and re-assessing where they go when they don’t fit, is a good exercise in checking and re-evaluating choices.

 Improves Learning Abilities

-The more a child plays with our mosaic wooden layered puzzles, the better they get at recognising shape, form and colour and the quicker they become.
+The more a child plays with a Fox puzzle, the better they get at recognising shapes and the quicker they become.
 This is a basic learning structure that then passes into other aspects of their lives.
 In effect, the brain is like a muscle, and the more it works, the stronger it becomes.

 Helps with Overall Perception and Understanding

-Learning to assemble each layer of our puzzles from partial pieces when only part of the image is in place, is a skill that translates in too many areas of life.
-Often, only a certain amount of information about a situation is available and being able to make judgements and draw conclusions is a fundamental practice in coping successfully with the world around us.
+Learning to assemble our puzzles is a skill that translates in to many areas of our lives.
+Often only a certain amount of information is available about a situation so being able to make judgements and draw conclusions is fundamental in coping successfully with the world around us.

 Dementia patients are suffering from a disease where the brain tissue is deteriorating and the functions that reside in those areas are lost.
 All of the above benefits amount to a workout for the brain, causing the brain cells to work hard.
 This type of mental activity slows down the onset of dementia by keeping more parts of the brain active for longer.